4802852/alfred-brightness/README.md

 This is made because fniepahus version didn't work since macOS 12.3 because it only works based on Python 2.

 You can use all functions of alfred-brightness workflow by fniephaus including current brightness.
-If you want some guide to use this workflow, visit fniepahus.
+If you want some guide to use this workflow, visit fniephaus.

 If you have any issue, please let me know.